Bedtime Stories (album): Development

 "Once [Madonna] got her ideas out, she was open to your ideas.
 You didn't want to go in with her and right off the bat say, 'Well, I hear this,' because she was so specific and articulate.
 She already had the sound in her head.
 But after she'd spoken, we'd put our two cents in.
 We always had ideas, like, 'Can we answer this line with an extra "survival" [in the background]?'".

-— —Backup singer Donna De Lory on about working with Madonna on Bedtime Stories.
+— —Backup singer Donna De Lory on working with Madonna on Bedtime Stories.

-Bedtime Stories was recorded at nine different studios: Axis, The Hit Factory, and Soundworks Studios in New York City; Los Angeles' Chappel Studios; the DARP Studios and Tea Room in Atlanta; The Enterprise in Burbank; Hollywood's Music Grinder, and the Wild Bunch Studios in London.
+Bedtime Stories was recorded at nine different studios: Axis, The Hit Factory, and Soundworks Studios in New York City; Los Angeles' Chappell Studios; the DARP Studios and Tea Room in Atlanta; The Enterprise in Burbank; Hollywood's Music Grinder, and the Wild Bunch Studios in London.
 The project saw Madonna collaborating with some of R&B's "heavyweights", including Babyface, Dallas Austin, and Dave Hall.
-It became one of the very few occasions where she worked with high-profile producers, the first since Nile Rodgers on Like a Virgin (1984).
-Initial sessions were with Shep Pettibone, who worked with the singer on Erotica.
-However, she felt that what they were doing was too similar to that album and dismissed the producer.
+It became one of the few occasions on which she worked with high-profile producers, the first since Nile Rodgers on Like a Virgin (1984).
+Initial recording sessions were with Shep Pettibone, who had worked with Madonna on Erotica.
+However, she felt that what they were doing was too similar to that album and dismissed Pettibone.